Saudi Arabia Visit Report: Advancing Japan-Led GX & Resilience Technologies through Tokyo’s Global South GX Project

 Japan’s GX Technologies × Saudi Vision 2030

-• Expanding medical and food supply chains
+・Addressing the advancement of medical and food supply chains as national projects

 From Product Sales to Long-Term Strategic Partnerships